grow company profitsAlign your strategy, culture and operations

 As soon as possible, we start the conversations with each executive participant.
 It’s important to set each participant up to succeed.
 The conversations do two things:

-- Give a chance to clarify all the information submitted in the assessment.
+- Gives a chance to clarify all the information submitted in the assessment.
 Sometimes, hearing the same words spoken gives them a different meaning.

 - Give me a feel for the person and personality of each executive.
 We’ll be working together closely in the upcoming program, and it’s important to understand where each participant is “coming from”.

 Step 3: ½ Day Session—Who We Want To Be As A Company